-When I learned in London in 1945 that Gilbert Jr., as a newly formed foundation, had started releasing his several compilations to the world, I asked him to provide a copy of them all for the British Museum library, (1) visited annually by hundreds of Scientists to read and copy suppressed books like Adam Dickey's "Memoirs of Mary Baker Eddy."
+When I learned in London in 1945 that Gilbert Jr., through his newly-formed Foundation, had started releasing his several compilations to the world, I asked him to provide a copy of them all for the British Museum library, visited annually by hundreds of Scientists to read and copy suppressed books like Adam Dickey's Memoirs of Mary Baker Eddy.

 He now assumed I would become a London Unit of his Foundation.
-The idea of making sure that everything possible regarding Christian Science and Mary Baker Eddy was gathered accessibly in London, in the same way as he appeared to be doing in Providence, R. I., and Rockport, Mass. - and in Chicago, Houston, Los Angeles, San Francisco(2) - appealed to me.
-When he offered personally to provide the dollars needed for a post-war air passage to the United States and back, I made plans to take leave of absence from the United States Information Service where I worked, and see what I could collect.
+The idea of making sure that everything possible regarding Christian Science and Mary Baker Eddy was gathered accessibly in London, in the same way as he appeared to be doing in Providence, R.I., and Rockport, Mass. - and in Chicago, Houston, Los Angeles, San Francisco - appealed to me.
+When he offered personally to provide the dollars needed for a post-war air passage to the United States and back, I made plans to take leave of absence from the United States Information Service where I worked, to see what I could collect.

-The problem of getting hold of dollars outside England was largely solved when I managed to get two months' paychecks from the U. S. I. S. made available in New York.
-What I was searching for was further framework for the library I had been developing.
-I wanted more of the early Journals, Sentinels, Quarterlies, key editions of the Manual, including the 73rd and 88th, early editions of Christ and Christmas and of items like Sibyl Wilbur's biography, and other early authentic records of Mrs. Eddy's footsteps.
+What I was searching for was further material for the library I had been developing.
+I wanted more of the early Journals, Sentinels, Quarterlies, key editions of the Manual, including the 73rd and 88th, early editions of Christ and Christmas and of items like Sibyl Wilbur's biography, and other early authentic records of Mrs Eddy's footsteps.

-I was happy to discover that Jack Neiburg of the Nottingham Bookstore on Huntington Avenue, Boston, had just purchased the Annie Bill collection of early literature, and most of the early Journals, Quarterlies, Series, etc., and other books I was looking for, like the massive account of the "World's Parliament of Religions" (see Journal, Vol. XI, pp. 324, 378), were available for a few cents.
+I was happy to discover that Jack Neiburg of the Nottingham Bookstore on Huntingdon Avenue, Boston, had just purchased the Annie Bill collection of early literature, and most of the early Journals, Quarterlies, Series, etc. Other books I was looking for, like the massive account of the "World's Parliament of Religions" (see Journal, Vol. XI, pp 324, 378), were available for a few cents.

 He let me have a complete set of Monitors from the first through 1910 for two dollars.
-A lady who had twice offered her collection of unbound early Journals to practitioners in London, without meeting a response, transferred them to me.
-These had the advantage of retaining all covers, notices, lists, which are often left off in bound collections.
-I could verify the one place I knew where anyone was shown as a D. S. D. (Doctor of Divine Science, often considered to signify those taught of God, wholly apart from the curricula where "state honors perish" - see Miscellaneous Writings, 358:4-8, also Journal, Vol. III, p.
-215).
-The one concerned was Mary Baker G. Eddy, so described on the cover of Vol. VIII.
-No. 12, and on all the covers of Vol. IX.
+A lady, Grace Abel of Pennsylvania, who had twice offered her collection of unbound early Journals to practitioners in London, without meeting a response, transferred them to me.
+Most of these had the advantage of retaining all covers, notices, lists, which are often left off in bound collections.
+I could now verify the one place I knew where anyone was shown as a D.S.D.
+(Doctor of Divine Science, often considered to signify those taught of God, wholly apart from the curricula where "state honors perish" - see Miscellaneous Writings 358:4-8, also Journal, Vol. III, p 215).
+The one concerned was Mary Baker G. Eddy, so described on the cover of Vol. VIII, No 12, and on all the covers of Vol. IX.

-On my return to London, I took steps to resign from the U. S. I. S. to devote my time to Christian Science work, and over the next few years located all of what I felt was the necessary framework for a reference library, including a long-sought copy of the first issue (February 1911) of the 89th edition of the Manual.
-I found it in a bookstore in San Jose.
+On my return to London, I took steps to resign from the United States Information Service to devote my time to Christian Science work, and over the next few years located all of what I felt was the necessary basic material for a reference library, including a long-sought copy of the first issue of the 89th edition of the Manual.

-I also had six sets of Carpenter compilations given to me by Gilbert Jr. One set I placed in the British Museum library, and one set I retained for my library, and the others went to individual Christian Scientists' libraries in England on the understanding that, if they were of no further interest, they must be placed in the largest local public library, or be subject to redisposal by me or Gilbert Jr. (3)
+I also had six sets of Carpenter compilations given to me by Gilbert Jr. One set I placed in the British Museum library, one set I retained for my library, and the others went to individual Christian Scientists' libraries in England on the understanding that, if they were of no further interest, they must be placed in the largest local public library, or be subject to redisposal by me or Gilbert Jr.